majguo/weblogic-on-azure-1/dr-database/README.md

 Now you can deploy it to the WebLogic cluster.

 1. Make sure you have signed in to WebLogic Server Administratiion Console for the active cluster.
-1. Locate to "Domain structure > wlsd > Deployments" in the left naviagation area.
+1. Locate to "Domain structure > wlsd > Deployments" in the left navigation area.
 Click "Deployments".
 1. Click Lock & Edit > Install > Upload your file(s) > Choose File >  Select "weblogic-cafe.war" you prepared above > Next > Next > Next > Select "cluster1" with option "All servers in the cluster" as deployment target.
 Click Next > Finish > Activate Changes.
 1. Switch to Control > Select "weblogic-cafe" > Click "Start" with option "Servicing all requests" > Wait for a while and refresh the page, until you see the state is Active > Switch to Monitoring > Copy value of Context Root.
 It should be "/weblogic-cafe".